FAQs

 Only if it is over 25 KVA (electrical plans needed), or if you answer NO to any of the questions on the required Solar Photovoltaic System Checklist (structural plans needed), or if the structure the system is going on is a manufactured/mobile home.

-What are the inspection cards for my permit and where do I get them?
+What are the inspection cards and where do I get them?